Szechuan peppercorns are the outer pods of small, reddish brown aromatic prickly ash berries. It…

 I sometimes garnish this Edamame Chicken Stir Fry with a little toasted sesame seeds.
 Today, I have decided to leave it out but it is delicious either way.
 Do give it a try.
 You will not be disappointed.

-- 20 oz (560g) boneless, skinless chicken breast, sliced into quarter inch thick slices
+- 20 oz skinless boneless chicken breast (cut into quarter inch thick slices) (560g)

 - 1 tbsp soy sauce